Will the Sugar free Help Me Lose Weight

 Why You Should Sharply Restrict Even Acceptable Sugar Substitutes On Keto

 In theory, sugar substitutes shouldn’t cause an increase and blood sugar - meaning that they shouldn’t boot you out of the fat-burning mode called ketosis.

 However, many people do report that consuming these sugar replacements actually knock them out of ketosis.
-This could be due to a programmed response by the body to produce insulin in response to sweet-tasting foods.
+This could be due to a programmed response by the body to produce Fat Storing Hormone in response to sweet-tasting foods.
 They can also trigger a craving for sweets.

 My advice is to try a small amount and assess your individual response.
 And just like sugar shouldn’t be a major part of any diet, neither should these sweeteners become a staple of your keto diet.
 Use them in very limited amounts.